School Improvement Plan

 The School Improvement Plan (SIP) is the dynamic document that keeps a school focused and on track as school staff work throughout the school year towards overall improvement and success for every student.

 The School Improvement Plan (SIP) is a set of goals, objectives and action steps, that drives our educational activities relating to school improvement and education accountability.
 Parents, teachers, and administrators all have a role in developing these goals.
-In the fall, each School Improvement Team meets to establish the School Improvement Plan (SIP) with specific goals for Hollywood Hills High School.
+In the fall, each School Improvement Team meets to establish the School Improvement Plan (SIP) with specific goals for Cypress Bay High School.
 The teams use information from the prior year’s SIP, standardized test results, the District’s benchmark study, and school-specific information to formulate goals with explicit deliverables or actions and accountability measures.

 The plan addresses issues relative to budget, training, instructional materials, technology, staffing, student support services, specific school safety and discipline strategies, and other matters of resource allocation, as determined by district school board policy, and is based on an analysis of student achievement and other school performance data.

 Click Here to review our School Improvement Plan.